NLion74/Matrix-Notifier/README.md

 If you're using the docker-compose.yml you will need to have docker and docker-compose as well as curl installed, and when using the dev-docker-compose.yml you will also need git. building from source you will need python3 matrix-nio and requests installed.

-Building from source is not recommended however if you decide to do so anyways you will need python3, matrix-nio, requests and flask installed.
+Building from source is not recommended however if you decide to do so anyway you will need python3, matrix-nio, requests and flask installed.

 ### Install with Docker

 There are two docker-compose.yml files provided, the docker-compose.yml and the dev-docker-compose.yml.
-The docker-compose.yml is whats recommended and also the most stable, using the image from dockerhub and the other one building from the git repository.
+The docker-compose.yml is what's recommended and also the most stable, using the image from dockerhub and the other one building from the git repository.

 If you're using the default docker-compose follow the instructions below:
 ```